 Expanded FMLA.
-For 2021, certain employers with fewer than 500 employees are entitled to credits under the FFCRA, as amended by the COVID-related Tax Relief Act of 2020, if they provide paid family leave to employees that otherwise meets the requirements of the Expanded FMLA.
-Under the Expanded FMLA, wages are qualified family leave wages if paid to an employee who has been employed for at least 30 calendar days when an employee is unable to work or telework due to the need to care for a son or daughter under 18 years of age or incapable of self-care because of a mental or physical disability because the school or place of care for that child has been closed, or the childcare provider for that child is unavailable, due to a public health emergency.
+Employers with fewer than 500 employees and, for leave taken after March 31, 2021, certain governmental employers without regard to number of employees (except for the federal government and its agencies and instrumentalities unless described in section 501(c)(1) are entitled to a credit under the FFCRA, as amended for purposes of the ARP, if they provide paid family leave to employees that otherwise meets the requirements of the Expanded FMLA.
+For leave taken before April 1, 2021, wages are qualified family leave wages if paid to an employee who has been employed for at least 30 calendar days when an employee is unable to work or telework due to the need to care for a son or daughter under 18 years of age or incapable of self-care because of a mental or physical disability because the school or place of care for that child has been closed, or the childcare provider for that child is unavailable, due to a public health emergency.
 See Son or daughter, earlier, for more information.
+For leave taken after March 31, 2021, the leave can be granted for any other reason provided by the EPSLA, as amended for purposes of the ARP.

-The first 10 days for which an employee takes leave may be unpaid.
+For leave taken before April 1, 2021, the first 10 days for which an employee takes leave may be unpaid.
 During this period, employees may use other forms of paid leave, such as qualified sick leave, accrued sick leave, annual leave, or other paid time off.
 After an employee takes leave for 10 days, the employer must provide the employee paid leave (that is, qualified family leave wages) for up to 10 weeks.
-For more information from the Department of Labor on these requirements, possible exceptions, and the limitations discussed below, see DOL.gov/agencies/whd/pandemic.
+For leave taken after March 31, 2021, the 10-day rule discussed above doesn't apply and the paid leave can be provided for up to 12 weeks.